-On Aug.
-11, 1917, 7th Marine Regiment was activated in Philadelphia.
+Division regiments were in existence as early as March 8, 1911, when the 1st Marine Regiment was formed at Guantanamo Bay, Cuba.
+The Marines saw action in Haiti in 1915, the Dominican Republic in 1916, and throughout the Caribbean during World War I. The 5th Marine Regiment was established on July 13, 1914, in Veracruz, Mexico.
+In 1925, they served in Santo Domingo, Dominican Republic, and participated in 15 major engagements during World War I. These include Belleau Wood, Chateau -Thierry and St. Mihiel.
+On August 14, 1917, 7th Marine Regiment was activated in Philadelphia.
 It spent the duration of World War I in Cuba and was disbanded after the war.
 It was reactivated in 1941.
-The 11th Marines was formed in January 1918 at Quantico, Va., as a light artillery regiment.
-The regiment went to France as an infantry unit, providing a machine gun company and a guard company.
-Decommissioned and reactivated twice between world wars, the regiment again served as infantry in Nicaragua.
+11th Marines was formed in January 1918 in Quantico, Va., as a light artillery regiment.
+The Regiment went to France as an infantry unit, providing a machine gun company and a guard company.
+Decommissioned and reactivated twice between world wars, the Regiment again served as infantry in Nicaragua.
 Re-formed in 1940 as a full-fledged artillery unit, 11th Marines joined 1st Marine Division.

 Guadalcanal was the first major American Pacific campaign in World War II and the first time 1st Marine Division conducted combat operations as a division.
 The Division's actions during this operation won it the first of three Presidential Unit Citations during the war.
 The battles of Peleliu and Okinawa culminated in additional citations.
 Three weeks after Japan surrendered, the Division was dispatched to North China for occupation duty.

-When war broke out in Korean, 1st Marine Division provided support as the Pusan Fire Brigade and later landed in Inchon during the largest amphibious operation conducted at that time on Sept.
-15, 1950.
-The Division, as part of the U.S. Army X Corps, subsequently pushed back enemy forces north into mountains around the Chosin Reservoir before being surrounded by Chinese forces, who suffered more than 40,000 casualties trying to stop the Marines' withdrawal from reservoir.
+When war broke out in Korea, 1st Marine Division provided support as the Pusan Fire Brigade and later landed in Inchon during the largest amphibious operation conducted at that time on September 15, 1950.
+The Division, as part of the U.S. Army X Corps, subsequently pushed back enemy forces north into mountains around the Chosin Reservoir before being surrounded by Chinese forces, who suffered more than 40,000 casualties trying to stop the Marines' withdrawal from the reservoir.
 This battle, including actions between April and September, earned the Division three Presidential Unit Citations.

 In 1962, 2nd Battalion, 1st Marine Regiment, deployed to Guantanamo Bay for two months during the Cuban Missile Crisis.
 More than 11,000 Marines of the 5th Marine Expeditionary Brigade participated in the naval blockade, which forced the withdrawal of the missiles from Cuba.

 In 1965, 7th Marine Regiment participated in the first major engagements for American ground troops in South Vietnam.
 In March 1966, 1st Marine Division Headquarters was established at Chu Lai.
 By June, the entire Division was in South Vietnam.
 Its zone of operation included the southern two provinces of I Corps, Quang Tin and Quang Ngai.

 Between March 1966 and May 1967, the Division conducted 44 named and unnamed operations.
 Major engagements included Operations Hastings and Union I and II.
 During the 1968 Tet Offensive, the Division was involved in fierce fighting with both Viet Cong and North Vietnamese Army elements.
 It successfully defended every enemy assault in its area of operations, pursuing the enemy back to their strongholds.
 It was during this period that the Division earned its seventh and eighth Presidential Unit Citations.

 In 1990, 1st Marine Division formed the core of the force sent to Southwest Asia in response to Iraq’s invasion of Kuwait.
 During Operation Desert Shield, the Division provided the ground combat element of I Marine Expeditionary Force in Saudi Arabia.
 In 1991, the Division fought alongside 2nd Marine Division and the rest of the coalition forces in Operation Desert Storm.
 In 100 hours of offensive ground combat, 1st Marine Division destroyed the enemy in its path as it led the breakthrough to Kuwait City.